yahoojapan/k2hr3/api_role.md

   - Specify **openstack-auto-v1** when registering OpenStack VirtualMachine.
   - Specify **k8s-auto-v1** for kubernetes pod registration.
   - undefined or null value is acceptable.
+- tag
+  - tag is an arbitrary character string and can be omitted.
 - clear_hostname
   - True if delete all hostnames.
 - clear_ips